Roy Keane: Media career

 Keane has done media work but expressed his lack of enthusiasm to do so again in the future when he said in 2008, "I was asked last week by ITV to do the Celtic game.
 A couple of weeks before that I was asked to do the United game against Celtic at Old Trafford.
 I think I've done it once for Sky.
 Never again.
 I'd rather go to the dentist.
 You're sitting there with people like Richard Keys and they're trying to sell something that's not there.
 Any time I watch a game on television I have to turn the commentators off."

 Keane later had a change of heart.
 Along with Harry Redknapp and Gareth Southgate (who had previously been stamped on by Keane during an FA Cup semi-final in 1995, leading to a red card), he was a pundit for ITV's coverage of the Champions League final between Manchester United and Barcelona.
 In the 2011–12 season, he became ITV chief football analyst, appearing on nearly every Live ITV match alongside presenter Adrian Chiles and Gareth Southgate.
 He appeared on ITV in the Champions League including Chelsea's victory in the final against Bayern Munich, nearly all FA Cup matches including the final between Chelsea and Liverpool at Wembley, and England's competitive internationals and friendlies.
 He was also involved in the ITV team for Euro 2012 alongside long-time rival Patrick Vieira and they appeared together as pundits in Ireland–Spain match and Czech Republic–Russia match, also appearing with Roberto Martínez and Gordon Strachan.
 Keane worked for ITV during his time as Republic of Ireland Assistant on UEFA Champions League and UEFA Europa League highlights shows between 2015-2018 but didn't appear on International Football apart from on the Final of UEFA Euro 2016, he covered 2018 FIFA World Cup & UEFA Euro 2020 for ITV Sport and appeared again on England Qualifiers from 2018, in 2021-2022 he became ITV chief analyst for FA Cup appearing alongside Ian Wright.

 Keane joined Sky Sports to work on Super Sunday starting in September 2019.
+He hosts The Overlap's Stick to Football podcast with Gary Neville, Jamie Carragher, Jill Scott and Ian Wright.